h-havenga/jekyll/_posts/2018-01-28-forecasting-weather-with-bash-and-other-linux-tools.markdown

 # needed and the main program used here is Generic Mapping Tools (GMT).#
 # GMT is used to perform mathematical functions on the datasets and to #
 # draw and plot the data over the desired area.
 All data and code is   #
-# free to use and share, however, however, respect the license terms   #
+# free to use and share, however, absolutely no part of this script    #
+# may be commercialized.
+If you ask someone money for this you are     #
-# and conditions.                                                      #
+# breaking my terms for reusing this script.                           #
 #                                                                      #
 # Please be aware that this is NOT an official weather forecast.       #
 # The products created here should not be used in anyway or            #